 - 1. All personal belongings must be stored out of reach.
-This includes: jackets, hats, sunglasses, with (discretionary allowances for religious apparel). - 2.
+This includes jackets, hats, sunglasses, with (discretionary allowances for religious apparel). - 2.
 No electronics of any kind are permitted.
 If calculations are needed, a school issued calculator will be provided by the nursing department for use on the exam. - 3.
 You are not allowed food and/or drinks during the exam. - 4.
 You should use the restroom prior to the start of the exam. - 5.
 You may not leave the testing room without proctor approval. - 6.
 No communication is permitted among students during the exam.
-Proctors are not permitted to answer questions concerning the content of the exam. - 7.
-Students are expected to work independently at all times. - 8.
+Proctors are not permitted to answers questions about the exam's content. - 7.
+Students must always work independently.
 With proctor approval, you may leave the room after you complete your exam.